huacnlee/rails-settings-cached/README.md

 # { "color" => :red }
 ```

-I you want to find users having or not having some settings, there are named scopes for this:
+If you want to find users having or not having some settings, there are named scopes for this:

 ```ruby
 User.with_settings